When to visit the vet?

 The most important facts at a glance

 Cholelithiasis in dogs, also called gallstones, occurs when solid deposits form in the gallbladder.
-These stones are caused by an imbalanceImbalance refers to an imbalance or disruption of normal function or composition in the body, which can lead to health problems. of bile components such as bile salts, bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
+These stones develop due to an imbalanceImbalance refers to an imbalance or disruption of normal function or composition in the body, which can lead to health problems. of bile components such as bile salts, bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
 It is further processed in the liver and then excreted via the bile.
 Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion., and cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
 However, high cholesterol levels in the blood can increase the risk of heart disease..
 There are two main types: cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
-However, high cholesterol levels in the blood can increase the risk of heart disease. stones, which are caused by an excess of cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
-However, high cholesterol levels in the blood can increase the risk of heart disease., and pigment stones, which are formed by too much bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
+However, high cholesterol levels in the blood can increase the risk of heart disease. stones, which form due to excess cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
+However, high cholesterol levels in the blood can increase the risk of heart disease., and pigment stones, which form due to excess bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
 It is further processed in the liver and then excreted via the bile.
 Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion..
 Factors such as genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., ObesityObesity is the medical term for severe overweight, characterized by an excessive accumulation of fat in the body.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., obesityObesity is the medical term for severe overweight, characterized by an excessive accumulation of fat in the body.
 It is often defined by a body condition score that is above the ideal range., certain diets, and diseases that affect cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
 However, high cholesterol levels in the blood can increase the risk of heart disease. and bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
 It is further processed in the liver and then excreted via the bile.
-Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion. balance can lead to the formation of gallstones.
-Symptoms can include Vomiting, AbdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
-It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. pain, Fever, jaundice, and loss of appetite.
+Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion. balance can lead to gallstone formation.
+Symptoms can include vomiting, abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
+It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. pain, fever, jaundice, and loss of appetite.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. is made through clinical examinations, medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits., and imaging procedures such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow..
-Treatment depends on the severity of the symptoms and ranges from conservative monitoring to surgical removal of the stones or the entire gallbladder.
+Treatment depends on the severity of symptoms and ranges from conservative monitoring to surgical removal of the stones or the entire gallbladder.
 Medications can also help relieve symptoms.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is usually good, especially after successful treatment, although relapses are possible.
+It can provide information on how a disease is expected to develop. is generally good, especially after successful treatment, although relapses are possible.
 For preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring., dogs should receive a balanced diet that is high in fiber and low in saturated fats.
-Regular veterinary examinations help to detect early signs.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring., dogs should receive a balanced diet that is rich in fiber and low in saturated fats.
+Regular veterinary examinations help detect early signs.
 Research aims to better understand the causes, improve diagnostic techniques, and develop more effective treatments.

 Causes

-The gallbladder is a small organ located directly under the liver that stores bile, a fluid necessary for the digestion of fats.
+The gallbladder is a small organ located directly beneath the liver that stores bile, a fluid necessary for the digestion of fats.
 Bile is produced by the liver and concentrated and stored in the gallbladder until it is needed.
-The main components of bile are water, bile salts, bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
-It is further processed in the liver and then excreted via the bile.
-Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion., and cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
+The main components of bile are water, bile salts, bilirubin, and cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
 However, high cholesterol levels in the blood can increase the risk of heart disease..
 An imbalanceImbalance refers to an imbalance or disruption of normal function or composition in the body, which can lead to health problems. of these components can lead to the formation of gallstones.

 There are two main types of gallstones: cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
 However, high cholesterol levels in the blood can increase the risk of heart disease. stones and pigment stones.
 CholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
-However, high cholesterol levels in the blood can increase the risk of heart disease. stones are caused by an excess of cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
-However, high cholesterol levels in the blood can increase the risk of heart disease. in the bile, while pigment stones are caused by an excess of bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
+However, high cholesterol levels in the blood can increase the risk of heart disease. stones form due to an excess of cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
+However, high cholesterol levels in the blood can increase the risk of heart disease. in the bile, while pigment stones form due to an excess of bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
 It is further processed in the liver and then excreted via the bile.
 Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion., a waste product of hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. breakdown.
-The exact mechanisms of gallstone formation are complex and can be influenced by genetic, nutritional, and metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+The exact mechanisms of gallstone formation are complex and can be influenced by genetic, dietary, and metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. factors.

 Another factor that can contribute to the formation of gallstones is decreased gallbladder motility, also known as gallbladder dyskinesia.
 This can lead to inadequate emptying of bile and an increased concentration of the components that promote stone formation.